mjmgooch/mjmgooch.github.io/index.md

 - Attending and Hosting client meetings to gather requirements for new features or to work with their technical teams
 - Liaised with technical 3rd party developers to explain new functionality and resolve complex issues involving multiple technologies and platforms
 - Responsible for all software testing and releases into production environments
-- Introducing new features to a custom-built workforce management system
+- Developing new features for a custom-built workforce management system
 - Subject matter expert for any technical and non-technical queries to business IT systems
 - Provided training and support for varied levels of user experience
-- A year-long placement on the Mitie Group challenge board reporting directly to the CEO
+- A year-long placement on the Mitie Group challenge board, reporting directly to the CEO

 ## Contact